martinmajsec/Real-Estate-Scraper/README.md

 # Real-Estate-Scraper
-Python scraper that uses BeatifulSoup and requests to scrape real estate information from [Redfin](https://www.redfin.com/).
+Python scraper that uses BeatifulSoup and requests to fetch real estate information from [Redfin](https://www.redfin.com/).
-It supports search by state and neighboorhood name, and prints statistics such as average property prices and best offers in the area.
+It searches neigborhoods by states in the USA and prints statistics such as average property prices and best offers in the area.